cassuci/mc959_ssl/README.md

 6. Evaluate the model:
    ```
-   python scripts/04_evaluate_segmenation.py --model_path <path to model checkpoint>
+   python scripts/04_evaluate_segmentation.py --model_path <path to model checkpoint>
    ```
-   This evaluates the fine-tuned model and generates performance metrics.
+   This evaluates the model and generates performance metrics for the segmentation task.
+For the classification tasks, metrics are calculated and reported during training.

+7. Visualize results:

+   The Jupyter notebooks `exploration/coco_segmentation_evaluation.ipynb` and `exploration/pascal_classification_evaluation.ipynb` contain visual explorations of the results for both classification and segmentation tasks.

 ## Model Architecture

-The project uses a ResNet18 architecture for both pretext and downstream tasks.
+The project uses UNet with a modified ResNet18 encoder for both pretext and downstream tasks.
 The model is implemented in `src/models/resnet.py`.

 ## Pretext Tasks